matthewjmiller/Tech-Writing-1/Instructional topic-1.md

 ## Objectives

 In this instructional article, I will thoroughly explain how to prep cornish hen houses for Tyson Foods.
 The article will consist of a step by step proccess illustrating the important tasks that must be performed in order to recieve baby chickens from Tysons.
 This article is designed for people who are interested in learning how commercial poultry operations operate or for people who intend to get into the business and want to learn the different aspects of prepping the poultry houses for cornish hens.

 ## Introduction to raising cornish hens

 Cornish hens are chickens that are 24-26 days old and are primarily raised for human consumption.
 These chickens are usually sold whole in the food store for the consumers to purchase and weigh roughly 1.50-2.00 lbs.
 On average, eight billion chickens are consumed each year worldwide which demonstrates the high demand for chicken.
 Understanding how to prepare the houses for baby chickens plays an important role in the overall growing process.
-In order to perform tasks at hand, there is a variety of tools and equipment needed.
+The steps will be in chronological order starting with the first task after the cornish hens are sold to Tyson Foods and ending with the final task before recieving baby cornish hens from Tysons.
+In order to perform the tasks at hand, there is a variety of tools and equipment needed.

 The equipment needed consists of:
 - Tractor with front end loader, rear blade attachment, and priefert litter saver attachment